TrevorSLong/Mechatronics-Arduino-Code/README.md

    * Fades an LED in and out with a pause in between
 #### LEDSwitch
    * Turns and LED on when a switch is pressed
+#### LCDDisplayTemperature
+   * Measures the temperature with a thermistor and outputs the reading to an LCD display, button toggles between F and C. PDF instructions included

 ## SevSeg-Master
    * Zip file containing SevSeg to use shift register in CountUp Programs, this version is new as of 3/9/21